Hypercomplex structures on special linear groups

 together with the condition $\lambda_{10} \neq 0$ yields $\lambda_4 = -3 \lambda_{10}$, and the vanishing of

 yields the contradiction $0 = N_{134} \varepsilon + N_{144} = - 3$.
 Therefore there is no hypercomplex structure on $\sl(3,\R)$ such that $\m = \mathrm{II}$ and this concludes the proof. \end{proof}

 \begin{remark} Although there is no \textit{left-invariant} hypercomplex structure, one can produce a hypercomplex structure on $\SL(3,\R)$.
 The argument is valid for $\SL(2n+1, \R)$ for arbitrary $n \in \N$ and it follows from the Iwasawa decomposition of this Lie group.
-Recall that the Iwasawa decomposition of a non-compact semisimple Lie group $G$ ensures that it is diffeomorphic to a product $K \times A \times N$ of a compact Lie subgroup $K$, an abelian Lie subgroup $A$, and a nilpotent Lie subgroup $N$ of $G$; moreover, for $G = \SL(2n+1,\R)$, $K$ is isomorphic to $\mathrm{SO}(2n+1)$, and the product $A \times N$ is simply connected and has dimension\footnote{It is well-known that $A$ is the set of diagonal matrices with positive entries and determinant equal to $1$, and $N$ is the unipotent group consisting of upper triangular matrices with $1$'s on the diagonal.} $t := (2n+3)n$ and thus is diffeomorphic to $\R^t$.
-As $t \geq 4$ for all $n \in \N$, we see that $\SL(2n+1, \R)$ is diffeomorphic to the product
+Recall that the Iwasawa decomposition of a non-compact semisimple Lie group $G$ ensures that it is diffeomorphic to a product $K \times A \times N$ of a compact Lie subgroup $K$, an abelian Lie subgroup $A$, and a nilpotent Lie subgroup $N$ of $G$; moreover, for $G = \SL(2n+1,\R)$, $K$ is isomorphic to $\mathrm{SO}(2n+1)$, and the product $A \times N$ is simply connected and has dimension\footnote{It is well-known that $A$ is the set of diagonal matrices with positive entries and determinant equal to $1$, and $N$ is the unipotent group consisting of upper triangular matrices with $1$'s on the diagonal.} $t :=n (2n+3)$ and thus is diffeomorphic to $\R^t$.
+It follows from \cite[Theorem 4.2]{Joyce} and \cite[Section 4.5]{DT1} that $\mathrm{SO}(2n+1)\times T^n$ admits a left-invariant hypercomplex structure; moreover, also the non-compact group $\mathrm{SO}(2n+1)\times \R^n$ admits one (since they have the same Lie algebra).
+As $t>n$, we see that $\SL(2n+1, \R)$ is diffeomorphic to the product